 Discovered in a POW camp after the war, Boyington received the Medal of Honor from President Harry Truman before retiring in 1947 as a colonel.
 He was later married four times with one of his three children becoming a pilot during the Vietnam War.

-Boyington is buried in Arlington National Cemetery’s section 7A just a few rows to the left of boxer Joe Louis’ large marker.
+Boyington is buried in Arlington National Cemetery’s section 7A just a few stones to the left of boxer Joe Louis’ large marker.